 We make strict use of premium grade DDR4 memory modules from Crucial (40 years experience in computer memory).
 DDR4 memory is way faster than DDR3.
 This super speed memory is faster yet if you select at least 16GB during checkout, because we will then put two modules in parallel.
 The exact product number that we choose for your PC is on Crucial's list of products that they guarrantee works with this exact motherboard.
 There are technical nuances that make this important.
 This RAM is faster, cheaper, and more reliable than anything on Earth prior to a few years ago. (the industry has changed a lot)

 We include two USB 3.0 (aka USB 3.1 Gen 1) ports in the rear, and two more USB 3.0 ports in front.
+The controler chip handles external splitters that split these to produce as many as 32 USB 3.0 ports.
 USB 3.0 is the de facto standard to connect your devices, and can easily convert to nearly every additional standard in existence by adding a low-cost adaptor.
 This is the standard you want in a practical PC.
 Our definition of practical: is to rapidly connect, and form a stable fast connection to an external device.
 These ports are capable of up to 5Gb/s each, which is fast enough for everything most people will ever do.
 And can charge a smartphone.
 We do not include the cutting-edge USB 3.1 (aka USB 3.1 Gen 2), or Type-C. Until Type-C includes all of its slated technologies, it is not a good idea to add this port to a PC.
 In all likelihood it will confuse people that don't know which device will work with it.
 Someday, maybe 3-4 years from now they will have all the technologies together on the same controler chip, making it user-centric, and then it may have some practical value.

 As people buy more PC's for more uses, they are then more easily convinced to use the cloud to backup and transport all their private data from one PC to the next as they move between environments, which we now know puts all that data at risk.
 With security threats Sceptre & Meltdown threatening nearly every cloud service and PC on the planet, and an unknown time to wait for full patches from Intel & AMD, it is now more important than ever to not trust cloud services, and to manage your own solution.
 One solution would be a desktop PC so small that you could easily take it with you and avoid the cloud altogether.
 Our travel kit makes this quite easy.
 And the BIOS-to-CPU patching process necessary to these special security patches is included with our PC. more on security.

-The fans were carefully chosen to work well and to last a long time.
+The fan (in configurations A-C) was carefully chosen to work well and to last a long time.
 Generally these last 5-10 years in normal use.
-However, The Mini runs cool most of the time, stretching their lifespan more.
-And the fan is a true 4-pin PWM fan that BIOS can automatically control, runs at low RPM when little air flow is necessary, and up to 5500 RPM when/if necessary.
-At the low end we install genuine Intel ball bearing fans that Intel trusts with their millions of CPU's.
-And at the high-end we install genuine Sunan ball bearing fans.
-This is the same fan Dell uses.
-Don't be fooled into using sleeve bearings.
-They are the most popular yet tend to wear out the fastest and create a loud wine.
+However, The Mini runs cool most of the time, stretching the lifespan more.
+And this fan is a true 4-pin PWM fan that BIOS can accurately control (not the vastly more common 3-pin DC fan which has to make use of an inaccurate trick to control RPM).
+Our fan runs at a very low RPM when little air flow is necessary, and up to 5500 RPM when/if necessary.
+You'll hear a pleasant rush of air, not a harsh wine.

 Intel's iGPU now produces 16 million vibrant colors and up to 4K resolution graphics over the HDMI and DisplayPort connectors.
 It even includes Intel's most recent refinement, pushing the refresh speed to the highly desirable 60Hz at 4K resolution (over the DisplayPort connector).
 Shrinking all this capability down into a corner of the CPU means the entire PC can be made much smaller, taking less power, and producing less heat.

 The Mini comes equipped with a 2-lane PCIe Express 3.0/2.0 type 2280 M.2 port.
 This is a very special port that handles the next generation high-speed NVMe devices.
 In the configuration drop-down be sure to select a configuration that includes an NVMe M.2 SSD.
-This is one new technology of tremendous practical importance, because it means files are found, read, and written to/from disk far faster (roughly 20x faster than a hard drive).
-The ordinary SSD's at the top of the list will still give you 5x.
+This is one new technology of tremendous practical importance, because it means files are found, read, and written to/from disk far faster.

 Some people may be looking for a PC that works with their very old monitor.
 If this is the case, first check to see that it has either an HDMI connector or DisplayPort connector, because The Mini requires one of these two connectors.
 It does not include the very old 15-pin VGA connector.
 For this connector you'll have to buy The Standard instead.